 Junior Achievement instructors generally commit one hour per day for a week, though some choose to spend an entire day in the classroom.
 With the required preparation work, First PREMIER Bank associates collectively donate more than 500 hours of volunteer service to Junior Achievement annually.

-In Sioux Falls and Watertown, more than 90 PREMIER associates volunteer as classroom instructors.
+In Sioux Falls and Watertown, nearly 100 PREMIER associates volunteer as classroom instructors.
 Others serve on local Junior Achievement boards of directors.
 CEO Dana Dykhouse serves on Junior Achievement’s state board.
 PREMIER also supports the growing need for financial literacy through corporate and individual giving.